 Safety for Older Adults to Avoid Slip and Falls

-Older adults can suffer extremely serious injuries, including broken hips, when they fall to the ground.
-Falls can occur both indoors and outdoors and depend upon various factors, including the weather.
+Older adults can suffer extremely serious injuries, including broken hips when they fall to the ground.
+Falls can occur indoors and outdoors and depend upon various factors, including the weather.
 There are also certain steps that older adults can take to try and keep slip and fall accidents from occurring in the first place.

 Steps Seniors Can Take to Avoid Slip and Falls